Licensing large houses in multiple occupation (HMO)

-- Two copies of floor plans that accurately reflect the layout of the property
+- Floor plans that accurately reflect the layout of the property

-- One copy must be annotated to show the location of basic facilities such as baths, toilets, wash hand basins etc., and the location of fire precaution equipment
+- The floor plans must be annotated to show the location of basic facilities such as baths, toilets, wash hand basins etc., and the location of fire precaution equipment

-- The other copy must show accurate measurements of individual rooms so we can calculate floor space, and determine how many people the property is suitable for.
+- The floor plans must show accurate measurements of individual rooms so we can calculate floor space and determine how many people the property is suitable for.
 Any areas of rooms where the ceiling height is below 1.5 metres must be marked on the floor plan

-Tacit consent is where the applicant can act as though the licence is granted if they haven't heard from us.
+Tacit consent is where the applicant can act as though the licence is granted if they have not heard from us.
 This does not apply to HMO licensing.